 How Do Danner Boots Fit?

 The one small annoyance with Danner boots is that I typically have to re-tie them at least once on the trail.
-If I don’t tie them tight enough to begin with, they’ll slip out of the top clasps (this happens pretty quickly — a sure sign I didn’t tie them properly at the start)…but in general, after a couple of hours of hiking, I’ll eventually notice that they laces have loosened up, and I’ll re-tie.
+If I don’t tie them tight enough to begin with, they’ll slip out of the top clasps (this happens pretty quickly — a sure sign I didn’t tie them properly at the start)… But in general, after a couple of hours of hiking, I’ll eventually notice that the laces have loosened up, and I’ll re-tie.

 Are Danner Boots Comfortable?

 Additionally, I’ve hiked in these Danners under the blazing sun in Moab, and through humid East Coast summers — they weren’t overly hot then, either.
-They’re heavier than the average everyday shoe — similar to a snow boot, but not as heavy as a pair of really warm Sorel snowboots.
-The ankle support is great, even in rock scrambling situations or over uneven, tricky-to-navigate terrain.
-Our hikes are now typically 5 – 8 miles long (as the boys have gotten older our hikes got longer).
+They’re heavier than the average everyday shoe — similar to a snow boot, but not as heavy as a pair of really warm Sorel snow boots.

 I pack my Danners for every trip that involves hiking, knowing I can wear them even in situations where I don’t need stability or good traction.